Ardgowan House: History

-The Estate
+The estate

 The estate includes the remains of the 15th-century Ardgowan Castle, also known as Inverkip Castle.
 Only this tower house remains to mark the position of the old castle of Inverkip, which was a major fortress besieged by the forces of Edward I of England led by Earl of Ulster and his son-in-law Robert the Bruce, Earl of Carrick.
 The castle was then held by the English through the first part of what became known as the Scottish Wars of Independence.
 The three-story ruin is protected as a category B listed building.

 The gothic Chapel of St Michael and All Angels, built in the mid-19th century, is also on the estate, but since 2010 it has lost its roof and is falling into ruin.

-In Media
+In media

-The house was in used in Ordeal by Innocence, a three-part BBC drama that was first broadcast during April 2018, and based on Agatha Christie's novel of the same name, with the adapted screenplay by Sarah Phelps, and directed by Sandra Goldbacher.
+The house was in used in Ordeal by Innocence, a three-part BBC drama that was first broadcast during April 2018, and based on Agatha Christie's novel of the same name.

-Also features in the episode Fly Society of the popular sitcom Still Game.
+The house features in the episode "Fly Society" of the sitcom Still Game.